Chargement...

 Photography technical terms explained simply.
 From exposure to the rule of thirds, everything you need to know to understand your Focalis analyses.

-The sharpness zone of the image.
-Precise focus makes the main subject sharp, while the background can be intentionally blurred (bokeh) to isolate the subject.
+The plane of optical sharpness — a slice typically 0.5 mm to 50 cm deep depending on aperture and focal length.
+Precise focus makes the main subject sharp, while the background can be intentionally blurred (bokeh) to isolate it.

-A setting that corrects color cast caused by the light source.
-Incorrect white balance gives overly warm (orange) or cool (blue) tones.
+A setting that corrects color cast based on the light source, measured in Kelvin (1800 K candle, 3200 K tungsten, 5500 K daylight, 8000 K shade).
+Incorrect WB gives overly warm (orange) or cool (blue) tones.

 Parasitic grain visible in the image, especially in dark areas.
-It mainly appears with high ISO or long exposure.
-There are two types: luminance noise (grain) and chrominance noise (colored spots).
+It mainly appears from ISO 1600 on full-frame, 400 on smartphones, and on exposures longer than 1 s.
+Two families: luminance noise (grain) and chrominance noise (colored spots).

 A composition principle that divides the image into 9 equal zones with 2 horizontal and 2 vertical lines.
 Placing important elements on these lines or at their intersections creates a more dynamic and balanced image.

-Natural or architectural lines in the image that guide the viewer's eye toward the main subject.
-They create depth and movement: roads, fences, rivers, shadows...
+Natural or architectural lines that guide the viewer's eye toward the main subject.
+A line reads as a guide once it covers 20-30% of the frame diagonal: roads, fences, rivers, shadows, lines of sight.

-Unwanted objects or details that draw attention away from the main subject: power lines, people in the background, reflections, elements cut off at the frame edge.
+Unwanted objects or details that pull attention away from the main subject — anything holding the eye more than half a second on first pass: power lines, background people, reflections, elements clipped at the frame edge.

 The diameter of the lens diaphragm opening, expressed in f-stops.
 A small number (f/1.8) = wide opening = more light and shallow depth of field (blurred background).
 A large number (f/16) = narrow opening = less light and deep depth of field (everything sharp).